weizlini/react-fastify-mongoose-generate/README.md

 # React and node-fastify-mongoose server
+This is a demo app to generate a complete CRUD from server-side mongoose schemas

+## About

-this project contains both a server and a react app
+This project contains both a server and a react app

-The main aspect of this app is be able to quickly get an api created from mongoose model declarations
+The main aspect of this app is be able to quickly get api routes and json schema validation created from mongoose schema model declarations.

 It also generates code within the react-app that consumes the api, and generates models and state classes